envato-archive/splinter/README.markdown

 ## Copyright

-Copyright (c) 2012-2016 Site5.com.
+Copyright (c) 2016 Pressed, LLC.
 See LICENSE for details.